klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 To change your AccountKey, you must provide an [Account] instance for the `account` field in the input argument object of `caver.transaction.accountUpdate`.
 An [Account] instance contains the address of the Klaytn account and the AccountKey to be updated.

-The code below is an example code that changes the private key(s) you use for your Klaytn account using [AccountKeyPublic].
-Don't forget your new private key(s).
+The code below is an example code that changes the private key(s) you use for your Klaytn account along with changing AccountKey of your Klaytn account to [AccountKeyPublic].
+Don't forget to prepare your new private key(s).

 ```javascript
 // test.js